Daniel Oturu: Windy City Bulls (2021)

 On August 16, 2021, Oturu was traded to the Memphis Grizzlies, who waived him on September 23.
 Four days later, he signed with the Chicago Bulls, but was waived on October 11.
 Oturu joined the Windy City Bulls as an affiliate player.

 Toronto Raptors (2021–2022)

 On December 26, 2021, Oturu signed a 10-day contract with the Toronto Raptors.

 Return to Windy City Bulls (2022–2023)

 On January 3, 2022, Oturu was reacquired and activated by the Windy City Bulls of the NBA G League.

 Yukatel Merkezefendi (2023–2024)

 On July 26, 2023, Oturu signed with Yukatel Merkezefendi of the Turkish Basketbol Süper Ligi.

-Loan to Anadolu Efes and than permanent transfer (2023–2025)
+Loan to Anadolu Efes and then permanent transfer (2023–2025)

 On December 4, 2023, Oturu has been loaned to Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

 Hapoel Tel Aviv (2025–present)

-On July 6, 2025, Oturu signed with Hapoel Tel Aviv of the Israeli Ligat HaAl.
+On July 6, 2025, Oturu signed with Hapoel Tel Aviv of the Israeli Premier League.
 On October 18, 2025, Oturu received Hoops Agents Player of the Week after having the game high 18 points and 9 rebouns.
+In May 2026, Oturu broke the all-time record for most two-point field goals in a single season by reaching 232.